n8many/StrangerSweaters/README.md

   * To change the phrase go to "/phrase.cgi"

-  * To change advanced options (timing, etc) go to "advanced.cgi"
+  * To change advanced options (timing, etc) go to "/advanced.cgi"

 * Connect BLE device to your phone (Not sure what app to use now).